 4. Select the proper tool for the stem size you are working on.
 A serrated knife works well for smaller diameter cuttings, and angled-blade pruning saws are best for larger diameter stems.
 Use a long-handled saw for hard-to-reach stems.

 5. Dip the blades of saws or knives in the bleach, soaking all surfaces.

 Making the Cuts

 1. Grasp the stem in the middle of the intended cut location with cooking tongs if the stem is small in diameter.
-Put a piece of rope in the middle if the stem is larger.
-Continue to hold the stem with the tongs or rope while you make a clean slanting cut through the stem angled at 45 degrees.
+If the stem is larger, put a piece of rope in the middle.
+Hold the stem with the tongs or rope while you make a clean slanting cut through the stem angled at 45 degrees.
 Get another person to hold the stem of big branches while you make the cut.

 2. Remove the cutting and lay it on a clean tarp or piece of cardboard if you are going to propagate it.
-Place the cuttings in a garbage can or sturdy box for transport if you aren’t keeping the cuttings.
+Place the cuttings in a garbage can or sturdy box for transport if you are not keeping the cuttings.

 4. Continue to make cuts on the stem if it is a large branch, supporting each cut section with the tongs or rope as you go.
 Lay each piece of cactus on the clean surface or put it in the garbage can.
 Make sure you can tell the bottom from the top of each cutting if you plan to root the cuttings.
 Use a permanent marker and put an X at the bottom edge of each cut.

 5. Discard the cuttings, give them away, or make more plants by rooting the cuttings.